How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Product spaces, Segre map, Veronese embedding

 We use \cref{veronese-embedding} to show that the complement of a projective hypersurface in a projective variety is affine.
-It is the projective analogue of the fact that the complement of a hypersurface in an affine variety is also affine (\cref{exercise:affine-complement}).
-For this result we will use the terminology of {\em graded rings} from \cref{graded-section}.
-The degree of polynomials induce the structure of a graded ring on $S := \kk[x_0, \ldots, x_n]$ (\cref{example:graded-polynomials}).
-If $f$ is a homogeneous polynomial, then the localization $S_f = \kk[x_0, \ldots, x_n, 1/f]$ is also a graded ring with a well-defined degree given by: $\deg(g/f^k) := \deg(g) - k\deg(f)$ for each $g \in S$ (\cref{prop:graded-localization}), and the subring of zero degree elements of $S_f$ is denoted by $S_{(f)}$.
-If $I$ is a {\em homogeneous ideal} of $S$, i.e.\ if $I$ is generated by homogeneous polynomials, we write $I_{(f)}$ for the ideal of $S_{(f)}$ generated by $I$, i.e.\ $I_{(f)} := \{g/f^k: g$ is a homogeneous element of $I,\ k \geq 0,\ \deg(g) = k\deg(f)\}$.
+It is the projective analogue of the fact that the complement of a hypersurface in an affine variety is also affine (\cref{example:affine-complement}).